Please note this service does not operate on bank holidays, Good Friday or during Christmas and New Year's weeks.

 IMPORTANT - DUE TO SOCIAL DISTANCING TIP STAFF WILL NOT BE ABLE TO HELP YOU WITH YOUR BULKY WASTE.
 BRING ONLY WHAT YOU CAN CARRY YOURSELF.

-From Monday 1 June Surrey County Council's Community Recycling Centre ('the tip') in Blenheim Road will accept most types of waste.
+Surrey County Council's Community Recycling Centre ('the tip') in Blenheim Road now accepts most types of waste.

 YES – CAN BE ACCEPTED